Metamogul/timestone/README.md

 An `Event` is an internal concept of the `simulation.Scheduler` that combines an `Action` with a `time.Time` that determines when it should be executed.
 These events are produced from actions by `simulation.EventGenerator`s.
-For example, when calling `simulation.Scheduler.PerformRepeatedly`, a corresponding event generator is registered, which repeatedly materialized events into the event queue according to its settings.
+For example, when calling `simulation.Scheduler.PerformRepeatedly`, a corresponding event generator is registered, which repeatedly materializes events into the event queue according to its settings.

 When using the `simulation.Scheduler` for deterministic unit tests, you configure events by providing `EventConfiguration`s.
-These configurations can target events by the name of their embedded action, or individually by their name and execution time.
+These configurations can target events by the name of their embedded action, or individually by their action's name and execution time.

 ### Event generators and event queue